 “I suppose you see a lot of pictures and music and curios and everything there?”

 “No, what I really go for is: there’s a little trattoria on the Via della Scrofa where you get the best fettuccine in the world”

 Wow.
 I suppose any restaurant would be very happy to get such a recommendation from a future Nobel prize winner.

 The big success came some later in the ’20s, when Alfredo was paid a visit by Mary Pickford and her husband Douglas Fairbanks, the super-couple of their era.
-They both were enchanted by the fettuccine dish, and after returning to the USA they told all their superstars’ friends about it.
+They both were enchanted by the fettuccine dish and after returning to the USA they told all their superstars’ friends about it.
 Yet, in America “only” butter and Parmigiano-Reggiano are not enough, and back then importing the cheese wasn’t as easy as today, so cream was cheerfully added.
-But since in America “only” cream is not enough, the pasta plate, which had no longer fettuccine in, accompanied chicken, shrimps, peas, and even “Alfredo steak”.
+But since in America “only” cream is not enough, the pasta plate, which had no longer fettuccine in, accompanied chicken, shrimp, peas, and even “Alfredo steak”.
 In Israel, since you cannot combine meat and dairy products, the main combination is cream and mushrooms.

 So, there’s “Alfredo” in the USA, and there’s “Alfredo” in Israel, but does it mean that you cannot find Alfredo in Rome – or Italy?

 Not exactly.
 The original recipe of butter and Parmigiano-Reggiano can be found only in two restaurants.